 Encouraging growth in the Foundation's investment portfolio market value has occurred in recent years due to reasonably good performance of the investment portfolio.
 Growth is anticipated to continue for the foreseeable future based on the Foundation's financially prudent long-term investment and financial management plan.
 The long-term plan has been designed to maintain the investment fund to projected inflation adjusted value while also making provision for maintaining a projected annual distribution of project funding over the same period.
-By mid-2017 the market value of the Foundation's investment portfolio principal was valued in excess of \$42 million.
+By mid-2019 the market value of the Foundation's investment portfolio principal was valued in excess of \$42 million.

-world financial markets has improved significantly.
-Notwithstanding this, the reserve fund created in 2015, and continued in 2017, will enable the Foundation to maintain the targeted disbursement of \$1 million in support of salmon conservation projects.
+From 2011-onward the financial performance of world financial markets has improved significantly.
+Notwithstanding this, the reserve fund created in 2015, and continued into 2019, is enabling the Foundation to maintain the targeted disbursement of at least \$1 million in support of salmon conservation projects.

-2018 Actions: To achieve these goals, the Foundation will continue to follow a rolling long-term (10year) investment strategy, based on a conservative 6% investment growth projection, while maintaining an on-going cost containment approach to business.
+2019 Actions: To achieve these goals, the Foundation will continue to follow a rolling long-term (10-year) investment strategy, based on a conservative 6% investment growth projection, while maintaining an on-going cost containment approach to business.
 The regularly revised long-term plan continues to provide for a zero deficit on the principal started in 2013, which has enabled the Foundation to maintain grants at the notional goal of \$1 million per year in project grant funding.

-Continue to follow a financially prudent investment management approach to maintain and enhance the trust fund principal.
+• Continue to follow a financially prudent investment management approach to maintain and enhance the trust fund principal.

-- Stability in grants and program funding made available by carefully following our long-term financial plan. - · Capacity to maintain a minimum \$1 million per year in ASCF grant funding for the future.
+- Stability in grants and program funding made available by carefully following our long-term financial plan. - Capacity to maintain a minimum \$1 million per year in ASCF grant funding for the future.